 Well, maybe not, especially if you're using a 12-hour clock.

 When most people say 12pm, typically they're talking about the middle of the day: 12 noon.
 When they say 12am, they normally mean 12 midnight.

 While some people follow this convention, technically it's not quite right – as you'll see from the definition of am and pm below.
 To avoid any confusion (and to make sure you arrive on time), it might be best to say 12 noon or 12 midnight instead.

 Alternatively, you could use the 24-hour clock system, where 12:00 is noon and 00:00 (or 24:00) is midnight.

-At exactly 12 noon, the Sun is at its highest point in the sky and directly over the meridian.
-It is therefore neither 'ante' (am) nor 'post' (pm) meridiem.
-At 12 midnight it also neither am nor pm.
+Noon is therefore neither 'ante' (am) nor 'post' (pm) meridiem.
+Midnight is also neither am nor pm.

-If all these questions about time have got you in a spin, why not visit the Royal Observatory for yourself?
+If all this talk about time has got you in a spin, why not visit the Royal Observatory for yourself?
 Explore the home of Greenwich Mean Time, and find out more about the mysteries of space at London's only planetarium.